mzdun/proj-flow/docs/source/commands/ci-matrix.rst

        - ubuntu-24.04

 ``--official``
-   Optional flag, which also adds contents of ``.flow/official.yml`` to the matrix produced by this command.
+   Cut matrix to release builds only by merging matrix definition in ``.flow/matrix.yml`` with ``.flow/official.yml``.
 In case of freshly generated version of this file, this means the matrix is built over

    .. code-block:: yaml